dahshury/dahshury/README.md

 ---

 ### 2. [WinSTT](https://github.com/dahshury/WinSTT)
-An application for desktop Speech-to-Text (STT) using **Insanely-Fast-Whisper** and **Faster-whisper**, a lightweight STT model based on OpenAI’s **Whisper**.
+An application for desktop Speech-to-Text (STT) using ONNX Whisper-Turbo, a lightweight STT model based on OpenAI’s **Whisper**.
 The application offers fast transcription and supports over 99 languages without an internet connection.
-The UI, developed with **PyQT6**, was compiled into a ".exe" file for easy use, including customizable hotkeys and fast transcription ideal for writers or daily use.
+The UI, developed with **PyQT6**, was compiled into a ".exe" file for easy use, including customizable hotkeys and fast transcription.
+Ideal for writers or daily use.

 ---

 ### 3. [Human Pose Estimation](https://github.com/dahshury/Human-Pose-Estimation)